3-Day Nanjing Itinerary: 11 Best Things to Do in China’s Ancient Capital

 It’s a favorite among Chinese visitors and history enthusiasts who come to pay their respects to Sun Yat-sen, the Father of Modern China and a key figure in creating the first Chinese Republic.

+The mausoleum itself is stunning.
+It combines traditional imperial tomb style with modern architecture, set on a mountain slope.
 You’ll start your visit with a long staircase.
 At the bottom, you’ll see the impressive three-arch marble gate, the official entrance to the site.

+As you make your way up, the Sacrificial Hall stands more than 700 meters away.
 It’s the central part of the mausoleum and looks incredible against the backdrop of the mountain.

-Linggu Temple Scenic Area
+7. Linggu Temple Scenic Area

 One of the main highlights is the Memorial Hall dedicated to Xuanzang, the monk who traveled to India and brought back the Buddhist Sutras.

-This pagoda catches your eye with its appearance.
-Surrounded by greenery, it’s a great spot for photos or just taking a moment to appreciate the view.
+A short walk uphill will take you to the Linggu Pagoda.
+This pagoda’s appearance catches your eye.
+Surrounded by greenery, it’s a great spot for photos or just to appreciate the view.

-5. Fuzi Miao
+8. Fuzi Miao

 🏷️ Ticket Price: Free.